DeepshikaMenon/Eventually-Clone/README.md

 > Modern Layout :

 Includes a main content area, slideshow of background images, form and footer containing different social links, closely following the original eventually theme.

+> Custom Styling :

+Uses CSS to mimic the aesthetics of the themes, including typography, colour schemes, and spacing.

+> HTML5 :

+Utilizes modern HTML5 tags to ensure semantic correctness and improve acccessibility.
+# Project Structure
+The project is organized into the following manner/structures :

+                Eventually/
+                |----- index.html
+                |----- CSS
+                |   |------ style.css
+                |----- images/
+                |   |----(image files)